 - Filters with NSF P231 certification certify that the filters were tested and shown to reduce potentially pathogenic bacteria, viruses and live cysts.

 - Know your water source.
-If you get your water from a private well, the CDC recommends having your water tested by a state-certified lab at least once a year.
+If you get your water from a private well, the Centers for Disease Control and Prevention (CDC) recommends having your water tested by a state-certified lab at least once a year.
 If you get your water from a public water system, consult the annual Consumer Confidence Report (CCR) which reports contaminant levels and drinking-water quality from all public water systems.
-A water test kit can also be used to test the quality of your water and can be purchased online or at a water filter store .
+A water test kit can also be used to test the quality of your water and can be purchased online or at a water filter store.

 - Determine key contaminants of concern.
 It is important to select a filter that will address your specific water quality concerns based on your water quality assessment.
 This NSF website can help you find a filter certified to remove the contaminants you are most concerned about.
 If your water quality was tested by a professional, consult with them for advice as to which filter might be best for you.